 activity where you’re actually stressing the muscle at an intensity that prompts these changes within our bodies to allow us to actually counteract the negative effects of cancer and its treatment,” Associate Professor Cormie said.

-The safest way to start exercising following a breast cancer diagnosis is to see an Accredited Exercise Physiologist (AEP).
+The safest way to start exercising following a breast cancer diagnosis is to see an Accredited Exercise Physiologist (AEP) or a physiotherapist.
 AEPs specialise in developing personalised exercise programs for the prevention and management of chronic diseases and injuries.
 This is especially important for people with bone and lung metastases who may have limitations on what kind of exercise is safe for them.

 “As exercise physiologists, we understand what happens in the body when exercising and can prescribe exercise in the same way any doctor prescribes medication,” she said.